 The responsibility for the Company's internal control environment, including risk management, rests with the Company's Board of Directors.
-Management have day-to-day responsibility for monitoring, measuring, controlling and reporting the risks connected with the Company's activities.
-The Company's risk appetite limits have been set in the fields of market, credit (counterparty exposure), life and operational risks via the Risk Appetite Statement, the latest version of which was approved by the Company's Board of Directors in June 2013.
+Management have day-to-day responsibility for monitoring, measuring, controlling and reporting the risks connected with the Company's activities (Note 25).
+The Company's risk appetite limits have been set in the areas of market, credit (counterparty exposure), life and operational risks via the Risk Appetite Statement, which was revised and adopted by the Company Board of Directors in April 2014 and most recently in December 2014.